TroyMaeder/random-joke-generator/README.md

 # random-joke-generator

-## This project has been created as a fun way of leanring the following:
+## This project has been created as a fun way of learning the following:

 ### Izaak